sweng-epfl/public/sdp/Demo.md

 > Here you see the main menu of OurApp, which allows you to find friends, determine where they are located, and send them messages.
 > You can log in by pressing this button, which prompts you for your email ...

-> Last week OurApp could search for textbooks by name.
-As you can see, this week we added searching by course as well.
+> Last time OurApp could search for textbooks by name.
+As you can see, this time we added searching by course as well.
 > In this details screen here, we fixed the bug related to pictures, they are no longer rotated.
 Also ...